 Do you feel trapped?
 Have you struggled to find happiness?
 Has your alcoholism begun to affect your personal or professional relationships?
 Are you at risk for losing your family and/or your job?
 Do you live in constant fear?
 On one side, you don’t want to lose your family or your job.
 On the other, you fear giving up the only thing that alleviates your anxiety, emotional distress or depression.
 Don’t worry!
-In the “How to Stop Drinking without AA Book,” I’ll show you how to significantly reduce and even eliminate your anxiety, stress or depression, so you can quit drinking for good.
+In the “How to Stop Drinking without AA Book,” I’ll show you how to significantly reduce and even eliminate your anxiety, stress or depression, so you can learn how to battle alcohol addiction, successfully, and quit drinking for good.

 Are you exhausted from living two lives – one that includes a successful career and another that is riddled with destructive drinking?
 Are you taking extreme measures to hide your drinking problem from co-workers or business associates?
 Are you getting tired of that charade?
 Are you feeling uncomfortable in your own shoes?
 Are you constantly anxious about covering your tracks?
 That’s not a pleasant experience!